 Tobe ware Tobe yaki

-Tobe Ware is a form of porcelain produced around the town of Tobe in Iyo District, Ehime Prefecture.
-It was first produced in the middle of the Edo Period, and in 1976 the Ministry of Economy, Trade and Industry certified it as a traditional handicraft.
-Tobe is renowned for being Shikoku’s leading porcelain-producing area, and is located on the central construction line, which is rich in the raw materials used for porcelain.
-The porcelain culture expanded as high-quality porcelain stone was collected from mountainous regions, and many kilns remain even now.
+Tobe ware is ceramic produced around the town of Tobe in the Iyo District of the Ehime Prefecture.
+The production begun in the middle of the Edo period (1603-1868) and it was registered as a traditional handcraft by the Ministry of Economy, Trade and Industry in 1976.
+Tobe is renowned for being a leading ceramic ware producing area in the Shikoku region, which is located in central construction line fulfilled with raw materials used for its production.
+The ceramic ware culture expanded as high quality porcelain stone which was mined in the mountainous regions, and many kilns remain today.

-The characteristic of Tobe Ware is its beautiful white porcelain texture, which appears to let light pass through.
-Compared with Arita Ware, the white porcelain texture of Tobe Ware has a slight grayness, and the coloring changes as the porcelain stone, which is the raw material used in Tobe Ware, contains components such as iron.
-To that extent, various solutions have been applied, with Tobe artisans improving the glaze, design artisans drawing patterns by hand, and so on.
-Tobe Ware continues to be loved as a familiar form of porcelain that is handmade and hand-drawn.
+The characteristic of Tobe ware is its beautiful white ceramic texture, which appears to let light pass through.
+Compared to Arita ware (made in Saga prefecture), the white ceramic texture of Tobe ware has a slight grayness touch and the coloring changes as the porcelain stone contains components such as iron.
+To that extent, various solutions have been applied by Tobe artisans such as improving the glaze, design drawn by design artisans, and so on.
+Tobe ware is still loved by people as it is a handmade traditional ceramic with familiar features.

-Moving from the Taisho Period into the Showa Period, porcelain-producing areas such as Seto expanded their production volumes by adopting modern technologies such as mechanical lathes, but there was a slump in handmade Tobe Ware.
-However, Muneyoshi YANAGI, who was famous for his folk art activities in the postwar period, highly valued the skills of producing and baking by hand, which remain as part of the appeal of Tobe Ware even today.
+During the Taisho period (1912-1926) and Showa period (1926-1988), porcelain producing areas such as Seto expanded their production volumes by adopting modern technologies such as mechanical potter's wheel, while handcraft Tobe ware stagnated.
+However, Muneyoshi YANAGI (1889-1961), who was famous for his folk art activities during the postwar period, valued its high quality handcraft technique.
+Since then the fascination for Tobe ware has not faded.

 General Production Process

 The first process carried out is quarrying.
-In the terrain around Tobe, porcelain stone with high iron content is often collected, and trachyandesite from the Uebi Ridge is converted into porcelain stone and used as raw material.
-Once porcelain stone has been quarried, the next step is to sort the stone and remove poor-quality pieces through fine grinding.
+In the area around Tobe, porcelain stones with high iron content are often mined, and trachyandesite from the Uebi ridge is converted into porcelain stone and used as a raw material.
+Once porcelain stone has been quarried, the next step is to sort the stone and remove low quality pieces through fine grinding.

-A process called elutriation is carried out to purify the porcelain stone.
+A process called elutriation is carried out to purify the porcelain stone in the next step.
 Gravity separation can be carried out by putting the stone into water, and the potter's clay is completed by removing moisture and adding clay, etc. At this time, it is also essential to remove iron from the porcelain stone with a magnet.
-The porcelain stone is smashed over a period of 25 to 45 hours with a magnet called a "ball mill".
-Once ground to a fine powder, it is put into a filter press and impurities are removed over a period of approximately 2 hours, producing pure potter’s clay.
+The porcelain stone is smashed over 25 to 45 hours with a magnet called a "ball mill".
+Once it is ground to a fine powder, the pure potter's clay will be produced by putting into a filter a filter press and impurities are removed over a period of approximately 2 hours.

-Once casting has been carried out, decoration is carried out by engraving at the half-dried stage.
-In order to prevent cracks from occurring in the vessel, it is important to thoroughly dry the pieces before moving on to the bisque stage.
+Once forming has been carried out, the vessel gets decorations by engraving when it is half dried.
+In order to prevent cracks on the vessel, it is important to thoroughly dry the pieces before moving on to the bisque process.

 - 4. Bisque